Anti-Social Behaviour (ASB) Policy

 11.0 Monitoring and Evaluations

-11.2 We will monitor ASB case handling satisfaction levels and survey responses to improve our ASB service.
+11.2 We will monitor ASB case handling and outcome satisfaction levels to improve our ASB service.

 11.3 ASB will be monitored against a defined spectrum of key performance indicators (KPI).